TutulDevs/NO-BS-JS/0_Data-Types/1_number.md

 👉 **toLocaleString()**

-This method returns a string with a language-sinsitive representation.
+This method returns a string with a language-sensitive representation.
 It will return the number format in the specified language.

 ```js
 const x = 123456.789;